 Take a final walk-through from the front door, through each room guests will use, and to the bathroom.
 Look at each space the way a guest would see it for the first time.
 You’ll often catch something small that was easy to overlook, a smudged light switch, a dusty ceiling fan blade, or a cluttered corner that needs one last pass.

 If you’ve done this process before and you know how long it takes, consider how much of that time could be saved with professional help.
-For Flagstaff homeowners who host regularly, knowing the Best cleaning flagstaff prices gives you real options for the visits when time is tight.
+For Flagstaff homeowners who host regularly, knowing the cleaning flagstaff prices gives you real options for the visits when time is tight.
 A professional team can handle everything on this checklist in a fraction of the time it would take to do it yourself.

 When to Call a Professional Cleaning Team in Flagstaff